Increase waste diversion and reduce at source the waste arising from administrative activities and site operations.

 Note: See Annex 5-B.

-4.3.
-Adopt and implement formal procedures for minimizing, reusing, recycling and/or properly disposing waste generated during construction, excavation and demolition work (e.g. cement, concrete, bricks, gypsum, wool, asphalt, wood, steel and other metals, etc.).
-These procedures must be included in all construction, demolition and excavation projects.
+4.4.
+Adopt and implement formal procedures for reducing, reusing, recycling, and valorizing and/or properly disposing waste generated during construction, excavation and demolition work (e.g. cement, concrete, bricks, gypsum, wool, asphalt, wood, steel, and other metals, etc.).
+These procedures must be included in all construction, demolition, and excavation projects.